Shogun486/FaceDetector_AgePredictor/README.md

   * scikit-learn (logistic regression classifier)

 These tools perform well for testing-purposes, thus it is especially beneficial in the works of a prototype.
-These tools are of great caliber and yield desired results without excessive consumption of resources.
+These tools are reliable and yield desired results without excessive consumption of resources.

 ## Challenges